 Who to call, Zoom, Phone Calls

 Primary research

+Buyer in Ridgeons - interview -> characteristics and why would you stock this new type of product?

+Building contractors - interview -> characteristics and how interested would you be?

 What kind of survey could we do for a quick and easy way?
 Maybe could we make a quick survey to share with people in Cambridge/students?